ryanw-mobile/GMap2ICal/README.md

 This App is fully functional.

 * More unit tests are being written to increase coverage.
-* Migrate Retrofit to Ktor
-* Integrate SQLite as preferences store, and Google Maps Place API caches
 * Dependency Injection.
 Probably Koin
+* Integrate SQLite as preferences store, and Google Maps Place API caches
 * Major UI rework - with multiple screens/navigation

 ## Background